Regular contact manifolds: a generalization of the Boothby-Wang theorem: The general case

-\mn Moreover, in the case of the $S^1$-principal bundle, the symplectic form $\zw$ on $N$ is $\Z_\hbar$-integral, where $\Z_\hbar=2\pi\hbar\cdot\Z$, i.e., $[\zw/2\pi\hbar]\in H^2(N,\Z)$.
-In the case of the $\R$-principal bundle, the symplectic form $\zw$ is exact, $\zw=\xd\zvy$, and $(M\simeq N\ti\R,\zh)$ is the standard contactification of an exact symplectic manifold: $\zh(x,t)=\xd t+\zvy(x)$. \end{theorem} \no The following corollary about contactifications of symplectic manifolds is now obvious. \begin{corollary} Let $(N,\zw)$ be a connected symplectic manifold.
-Then any contactification $(M,\zh)$ of $(N,\zw)$ with the complete Reeb vector field is in one of the forms described in Theorem \ref{main}.
-Moreover, in the case when $\zw$ is not exact, the Reeb vector field $\cR$ is periodic and the smooth fibration $p:M\to M_\cR$ is canonically an $S^1$-principal bundle.
-In particular, the Reeb vector field of any compact contactification of a compact symplectic manifold is periodic and makes the fibration $p:M\to M_\cR$ into an $S^1$-principal bundle. \end{corollary}
+\mn Moreover, in the case of the $S^1$-principal bundle, the symplectic form $\zw$ on $N$ is $\Z_\zr$-integral, where $\Z_\zr=\zr\cdot\Z$, i.e., $\big[\zw/\zr\big]\in H^2(N,\Z)$.
+In the case of the $\R$-principal bundle, in turn, the symplectic form $\zw$ is exact, $\zw=\xd\zvy$, for a 1-form $\zvy$ and $(M\simeq N\ti\R,\zh)$ is the standard contactification of an exact symplectic manifold: $\zh(x,t)=\zvy(x)+\xd t$. \end{theorem} \no The following corollary about contactifications of symplectic manifolds is now obvious. \begin{corollary} Let $(N,\zw)$ be a compact connected symplectic manifold.
+Then for any contactification $(M,\zh)$ of $(N,\zw)$ with the complete Reeb vector field, the manifold $M$ is canonically an $S^1$-principal bundle (thus compact) such that $\zh$ is invariant with respect to the $S^1$-action. \end{corollary}